BroadbandForum/obudpst/README.md

 ## Output (Export) of Received Load Traffic Metadata
-To allow for advanced post-analysis of received load traffic during testing, it is now possible to specify an output file (via the `-O file` option) to capture datagram metadata as CSV text.
-However, it must be stressed that due to the significant number of file writes, this capability is NOT intended for large-scale usage or production environments.
+To allow for advanced post-analysis of received load traffic during testing, it is possible to specify an output file (via the `-O [+]file` option) to capture datagram metadata as CSV text.
+By default (starting in release 9.0.0), metadata entries are only written when an RTT sample is available (i.e., only when a status message exchange occurs).
+Accordingly, the filename parameter now accepts a plus-sign prefix to indicate that the original behavior is actually desired (all metadata should be output).

+It must be stressed that when all metadata is being written, due to the significant number of file writes, this capability is NOT intended for large-scale usage or production environments.
 In fact, on hosts with slower filesystems (e.g., SD card devices) it may cause udpst test traffic loss.
 In such cases it would be beneficial to utilize a memory filesystem such as